Sandylamture03/Movie-Search-app/README.md

 # Movie Search app
- you can search about movie by adding movie name
+ you can search about movie details by searching name of the any movie